Chapter 2 Cybersecurity and Reliable Websites

 • Check to see if the email address looks legitimate.
 Are there misspellings?
 Are letters inverted or are there other characters?

 • Does the domain name match the company sending the email?
 Are there misspellings?
 Emails from companies will have their organization’s name in the domain name.
 For instance, an email from ABC clinic would have a domain name “@ABCClinic.”
-The email should not be from gmail or Hotmail.
+The email should not be from Gmail or Hotmail.

 • If you are unsure about the domain name, use your browser and research the company’s website.
 Is the domain you are seeing in the email the same indicated on the website?